mimir-org/documents/docs/Tyle/setup.md

 It may be useful to sort by last modified so that the last email you received is at the top.
 :::

+The first user that is created in the development environment is given administrator rights.
+In production, the first user registered must be given administrator access manually in the authentication database by following these steps.

+1. Query the AspNetUsers table.
+Save your ID.
+2. Query the AspNetRoles table.
+Save the Administrator ID.
+3. Insert both IDs into the AspNetUserRoles table.
+You have now granted the administrator role to your user.
+You will need to log out and back in again for this change to take effect.

 ## Database kill scripts

 It is sometimes useful to reset the database to an empty state during development.
 The following SQL scripts can be